PORTFOLIO

 Access revoked.
 Home locked.
 Job erased.
 Every appeal requires a form.
 Every form requires permission to request the form.
 Every office is closed for Unity Day.

-As the state methodically dismantles his life over a glitch he cannot prove, Graham discovers the most terrifying thing about the machine: it works as intended and incapable of being wrong.
+As the state methodically dismantles his life over a glitch he cannot prove, Graham discovers the most terrifying thing about the machine: it works as intended and is incapable of being wrong.

 A dystopian thriller in the tradition of Brazil and The Trial, built for a lean production footprint with franchise potential.